wwood/finishm/README.md

 ## Citation

 A manuscript describing the tools described here is currently in preparation.
-However, FinishM reuses code from velvet and BioRuby, so these tools may be worth citing.
+However, FinishM reuses code from velvet, clustalo and BioRuby, so these tools may be worth citing.

 ## Copyright